 A scenery picture composed of animation objects is pervasive in nature.
 From a single still image, a looping video could be generated by imparting subtle motion to objects in the image.
 The results are a marvelous hybrid of photography and video.
-They contain gentle motion in some objects, while the rest of the image remains still.
-Producing such appealing images is not only an interesting research field but also a potential industry application.
+They contain gentle motion in some objects, https://doi.org/10.1145/3511894